biblesoapopera/client/README.md

 view
 ----

 Point your browser to `http://localhost:8080`.
-You should see the demo.
+You should see the client.

 edit
 ----

-Open the `/demo/data/ep1/slide.json` file in your favourite text editor.
+Open the `/client/data/1/slide.json` file in your favourite text editor.

-Look for the line `"subtitle": "bible soap opera demo"` and change the subtitle to something different.

 Then save the edited file.

-Your browser should automatically reload the demo site, and your changes should be visible.
+Your browser should automatically reload the client, and your changes should be visible.

 Happy playing!